ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->

+### 1.7.3 (2020-10-03)
+* Fixed two crashes during the `Notification CC` interview

+### 1.7.2 (2020-10-01)
+* Added an option to improve the compatibility with legacy switches.
+If this option is enabled, `targetValue` (Binary and Multilevel Switch) will be overwritten with `currentValue` whenever `currentValue` is updated.
+* When healing the network, the progress should now show up immediately
+* Fixed two crash sources
+* Several improvements to `Notification CC`
+  * The interview now detects whether a node is push or pull
+  * Push nodes now have their supporting values set to idle if no value is yet known
+  * Pull nodes are now auto-refreshed every 6 hours and on wakeup
+* Including secure devices now fails if the device takes too long to respond (as required by the specifications)

+### 1.7.1 (2020-09-29)
+* Added two options to increase the driver timeouts and/or send attempts.
+This should allow increasing the network stability at the cost of decreased responsiveness.
+* Added support for `User Code CC V2`
+* Fix: Nodes are no longer marked as dead or asleep if they acknowledge a message but don't respond to it

 ### 1.7.0 (2020-09-25)
 * The `quality` parameter is now set for state updates when reading (potentially stale) values from the cache